Tweed Affordable Housing Strategy

 Only 2.9% of all homes in Tweed Shire are affordable and social housing.
 Council is committed to taking steps to facilitate more social and affordable housing for the community, many of whom are experiencing rental and mortgage stress.

-The draft Affordable Housing Strategy is on exhibition for the community to review and provide feedback until 4 pm, 7 August 2024.
-You can make a submission here.
+The draft Affordable Housing Strategy was on exhibition for the community to review from 27 June to 7 August 2024.

 Why do we need more affordable and social housing?